 Thirdly, and critically if you are dealing with lots of items, concurrency matters.
 Each S3 operation is an API request with significant latency — tens to hundreds of milliseconds, which adds up to pretty much forever if you have millions of objects and try to work with them one at a time.
 So what determines your overall throughput in moving many objects is the concurrency level of the transfer: How many worker threads (connections) on one instance and how many instances are used.

 Many common S3 libraries (including the widely used s3cmd) do not by default make many connections at once to transfer data.
 Both s4cmd and AWS’ own aws-cli do make concurrent connections, and are much faster for many files or large transfers (since multipart uploads allow parallelism).

 Another approach is with EMR, using Hadoop to parallelize the problem.
 For multipart uploads on a higher-bandwidth network, a reasonable part size is 25–50MB.
 It’s also possible to list objects much faster, too, if you traverse a folder hierarchy or other prefix hierarchy in parallel.

 Finally, if you really have a ton of data to move in batches, just ship it.

-Tip 2 : Think through data lifecycles up front
+Tip 2 : Think through S3 data optimization and lifecycles up front

 Okay, we might have gotten ahead of ourselves.
 Before you put something in S3 in the first place, there are several things to think about.
 One of the most important is a simple question:

 When and how should this object be deleted?